evennia/evennia/docs/sphinx/source/wiki/UpdatingYourGame.rst

 tables or fields as well as possibly convert existing data to match what the new Evennia version expects.
 It should be quite obvious that this quickly becomes cumbersome and error-prone.
-If your database doesn't contain anything critical yet iẗ́'s probably easiest to simply reset it and start over rather than to bother converting.
+If your database doesn't contain anything critical yet iẗ́'s probably easiest to simply reset it and start over rather than to bother converting.

 Enter `South <http://south.aeracode.org/>`_.
 South keeps track of